-The General Data Protection Regulation, commonly referred to as GDPR, is a new comprehensive data protection law in the EU taking effect on May 25, 2018.
+The General Data Protection Regulation, commonly referred to as GDPR, is a comprehensive data protection law in the EU that took effect on May 25, 2018.
 It regulates the processing of Personal Data including the collection, storage, transfer, and use of personal data about EU individuals.

 GDPR applies to all organizations processing Personal Data of EU residents.
 Personal Data is any information relating to an identified or identifiable natural person.

 - The Relationship Between Data Controllers and Data Processors